ani-54321/Driver-Booking-Website/README.md

 Files Description :
     1. Files in Driver Booking Website folder are for the whole system with login.
     2. Files in Driver Booking Website/sdp folder are for whole system without login and also with less features.
+    3. File 'Database for website' contains database which you need to import on xampp.

 Source of Idea :